-Aspect Monitoring Frequency Sampling locations Method Responsibility Reporting Oversight Performance Indicator Ad hoc intervention in When necessary At construction As per government's Contractor Employer Immediate reporting to health Engineer and Review of grievance register Minimal rate of infection with case any of the workers show symptoms of a COVID-19 infection sites and in surrounding communities recommendations authorities in case of any symptoms.
+Aspect Monitoring Frequency Sampling locations Method Responsibility Reporting Oversight Performance Indicator Review of grievance register Ad hoc intervention in case any of the workers show symptoms of a COVID-19 infection When necessary At construction sites and in surrounding communities As per government's recommendations Contractor Employer Immediate reporting to health authorities in case of any symptoms.
 All medical tests must be recorded.
 Contractor shall keep track of all workers on site at any day.
-Ministry of Health positive COVID- 19 Traffic Control Monitor road condition and signage and traffic calming needs.
+Engineer and Ministry of Health Minimal rate of infection with positive COVID- 19 Traffic Control Monitor road condition and signage and traffic calming needs.
 Monitoring access of residents to own properties and public entities.
 Daily At construction site Visual spot check and inspection Contractor Contractor shall prepare and submit monthly report to Engineer who will in turn communicate to the Employer.
 Engineer All signage maintained and available at all times Pedestrians and property owners are able to access public entities, business and private homes as expected.
 All accidents between construction vehicles and private vehicles are reported and investigated promptly and in compliance with health and safety procedures.
-Accidents and incidents are
+Accidents are

-Aspect Monitoring Frequency Sampling locations Method Responsibility Reporting Oversight Performance Indicator reported and investigated promptly.
-Labour Force Managemen t Inspect the completeness and comprehensive HR Policy Quarterly At construction site Inspection Contractor Contractor shall prepare and submit monthly report to Engineer who will in turn communicate to the Employer.
-Engineer Sound employment processes Proper implementation of Grievance mechanisms Implementation of a fair salary scale No discrimination, forced, or child labour Biological En vironment Flora Trees, shrubs on pathways and/or access roads are protected Random site inspection At construction sites Inspection Contractor Contractor shall prepare and submit monthly report to Engineer who will in turn communicate to the Employer.
+Aspect Monitoring Frequency Sampling locations Method Responsibility Reporting Oversight Performance Indicator Labour Force Managemen t Inspect the completeness and comprehensiv e HR Policy Quarterly At construction site Inspection Contractor Contractor shall prepare and submit monthly report to Engineer who will in turn communicate to the Employer.
+Engineer reported and investigated promptly. • Sound employment processes • Proper implementation of Grievance mechanisms • Implementation of a fair salary scale • No discrimination, forced, or child labour Biological En vironment L • • • Flora Trees, shrubs on pathways and/or access roads are protected Random site inspection At construction sites Inspection Contractor Contractor shall prepare and submit monthly report to Engineer who will in turn communicate to the Employer.
 Engineer Revegetation completed Review of grievance register